Ibrahim Agha

-Ibrahim Agha, was the final Agha of the Odjak of Algiers, the commander-in-chief of the Algerian forces during the Invasion of Algiers, and the son-in-law of Hussein Dey.
+Ibrahim Agha, was the final Agha al-Mahalla of the Odjak of Algiers, the commander-in-chief of the Algerian forces during the Invasion of Algiers, and the son-in-law of Hussein Dey.

-Early life
+Personal life

 He married Hussein Dey's daughter.
-He was appointed as Agha (general) in 1828, after the previous one, Yahya, suffered severe defeats while attempting to pacify Kabyle tribes.
+He was appointed as Agha (general) in 1828, after the previous one, Yahya, suffered severe defeats while attempting to pacify rebellious Kabyle tribes.
 He possessed a large villa in the centre of Algiers.

-Sidi Fredj
+Invasion of Algiers

 In 1830 France invaded Algeria after a naval blockade lasting for three years.
-Hussein appointed Ibrahim as the commander-in-chief of his forces, which consisted of contingents from the Beylik of Constantine, Titter, and Oran, and the Dar-as-Soltan Janissary militia.
+Hussein appointed Ibrahim as the commander-in-chief of his forces, which consisted of contingents from the Beylik of Constantine, Titteri, and Oran, and the Janissary contingent known as th Odjak of Algiers.
 He advised Hussein to let the French land in Algeria, to make sure that "not one of them would return to their homeland".
-Upon hearing of the French navy sighted near Sidi-Fredj, he organized the army, and attempted to defend the town.
-The army itself was horribly prepared, as the Dey didn't make any efforts to better his army.
-The battle started on June 14 and the Algerians were able to inflict 32 casualties on the French after which they retreated.
-The Algerians hardly sustained any casualties but lost 16 artillery, and two mortar pieces.
+On June 4 the French army landed at Sidi Fredj, and the ill-prepared forces of the Regency showed minimal resistance, engaging only through small skirmishes and cannon fire.
+French casualties were little, amounting to 32 dead and wounded, while the Algerian side lost many artillery pieces, but ultimately also suffered minimal casualties.